Dailymotion-Pro-Services/custom-embed-v2/hidden_features.md

-# Hidden Features For Specific Partners
+# Extra Features For Specific Use Cases

-We have hidden features requested from partners
+We developed a few extra parameters for video embed contexts requiring bespoke features.

 ### Parameters